Call Center Management

 • Analyzing customer behavior

-• Using technology to streamline operations
+• Using technology to streamline call center operations

 What is call center management?

-Call center management refers to the way businesses manage their daily call center operations.
-It covers employee hiring and training, workforce scheduling, and customer interactions, among others.
-How your team handles these processes contributes to your call center’s performance.
+Call center management refers to the way businesses manage their daily call or contact center operations.
+It covers employee hiring and training, workforce scheduling, and customer interactions, among other things.

 What makes a successful call center?